LivePersonInc/developer-center/_exclude/getting-started.md

 THIS IS AN ARCHIVE OF THE OLD GETTING STARTED TUTORIALS FOR CB.

 {: .important}
 Did you know that LivePerson has a Conversational AI forum for builders?
-Check it out [here](https://talkyard.livepersonai.com/)!
+[Check it out!](https://talkyard.livepersonai.com/)

 ### Overview